openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 Productivity
 ++++++++++++

-The land *Productivity* sub-indicator measures changes in land productivity.
+The land **Productivity** sub-indicator measures changes in land productivity.
 A continuous decrease in productivity for a long time indicates potential degradation in land productivity.

 Three matrices are used to detect such changes in productivity:

 **Productivity trend**

-The productivity trend measures the trajectory of change in productivity over time.
+The *productivity trend* measures the trajectory of change in productivity over time.

-The `Mann–Kendall <https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient>`__ trend test is used to describe the monotonic trend or trajectory (increasing or decreasing) of the productivity for a given time period.
+The `Mann–Kendall trend test<https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient>`__ is used to describe the monotonic trend or trajectory (increasing or decreasing) of the productivity for a given time period.

 To identify the scale and direction of the trend, a five-level scale is proposed:

--  Z score < -1.96 = Degrading, as indicated by a significant decreasing trend
+-  Z score < -1.96 = **Degrading**, as indicated by a significant decreasing trend

--  Z score < -1.28 AND ≥ -1.96 = Potentially Degrading
+-  Z score < -1.28 AND ≥ -1.96 = **Potentially degrading**

--  Z score ≥ -1.28 AND ≤ 1.28 = No significant change
+-  Z score ≥ -1.28 AND ≤ 1.28 = **No significant change**

--  Z score > 1.28 AND ≤ 1.96 = Potentially Improving, or
+-  Z score > 1.28 AND ≤ 1.96 = **Potentially improving**, or

--  Z score > 1.96 = Improving, as indicated by a significant increasing
+-  Z score > 1.96 = Improving, as indicated by a significant increasing trend
-   trend

-The area of the lowest negative Z score level (< -1.96) is considered degraded, the area between Z score -1.96 to 1.96 is considered stable and the area above 1.96 is considered improved for calculating the sub-indicator.
+The area of the lowest negative Z score level (< -1.96) is considered **degraded**, the area between Z score -1.96 to 1.96 is considered **stable**, and the area above 1.96 is considered **improved** for calculating the sub-indicator.

 .. image:: https://raw.githubusercontent.com/sepal-contrib/sdg_15.3.1/master/doc/img/trend_z.svg
     :alt: Trend Z score